graphistry/graphistry-cli/docs/authentication.md

 * The first user to create an account will be given an administrator role.
 This may vary, such as AWS Marketplace does have an initial account: `admin` / `i-theInstanceID`.

-* Subsequent user registration follows a configurable policy ([see user creation](user-creation.md)).
-By default, only the administrator can invite subsequent users.
-The administrator may want to open registration or manually elevate the role of different users.
+* Subsequent user registration follows a configurable policy ([see user creation](user-creation.md))
+    * By default, only the administrator can invite subsequent users
+    * The administrator may want to open account creation or manually elevate the role of different users
+    * Organization administrators may control whether their organization is open for joining at all, including whether SSO users can self-join or require an explicit invitation

 * API users, upon getting an account, will make their code [programmatically generate short-lived JWT tokens and refresh them](https://hub.graphistry.com/docs/api/1/rest/auth/#auth2).